RagnarB83/ash-documentation/docs/Tutorial_fast_QM_MM_MD.rst

 This speed-penalty factor of ~5 (going from 0.35 ms 1.92 ms, per step) is caused by the need for data-exchange between the Python, C++ and CUDA/OpenCL layers of OpenMM and ASH.
-While this looks at first glance like an issue, it is actually a very small penalty compared to the cost of the QM-step that will be added on top of this cost.
+While this looks at first glance like an issue, it is actually a very small penalty compared to the cost of the QM-step (factor A) that will be added on top of this cost.

 The fastest way to run a QM step in QM/MM is using a semi-empirical QM Hamiltonian that avoids calculating all the expensive 2-electron integrals that are otherwise present in regular HF or DFT theory.
-Here we compare the old-school semi-empirical AM1 method from 1985 (using the fast MNDO code) and the tightbinding GFN1-xTB method (using the xTB code).
+Here we compare the old-school semi-empirical AM1 method from 1985 (using the fast MNDO code), PM3 and the tightbinding GFN1-xTB method (using the xTB code).

 Switching from an MM simulation to a QM/MM simulation is very simple in ASH.